 Why We Built Proactive

 Seven glorious years living in Italy had flown-by.
 A semi-retirement in Paradise doesn't come cheap and my savings were shrinking fast.
-As the months passed I tried several business ideas, but it was difficult to make progress: I was not focused, I didn't have a plan and I was not taking or effective action consistent action.
-At times I felt overwhelm.
+As the months passed I tried several business ideas, but it was difficult to make progress: I was not focused, I didn't have a plan and I was not taking effective or consistent action.
+I was spinning so many plates felt overwhelm that at times I had that growing feeling of overwhelm.

 Then one sunny Italian day I had a revelation, which was:

-"Surely there are other people that are struggling in the same way".
+"Surely there are other small business owners that are struggling in the same way".

 I decided to find out.

 I have an Honours Degree in Business and a Masters Degree in Marketing.
 If those needlessly long and ridiculously over-priced courses taught me anything, it was how to analyse a problem.
 I read endless web pages and books, I listened to podcasts and watched YouTube videos for hours.
 I emailed several hundred people and asked them to tell me their biggest business problem, hoping to find a pain point I could help them with.
-Much to my surprise, the majority of people reported the same issue: lack of sales and related issues around generally hating the idea of having to sell things.
+Much to my surprise, the majority of people reported the same issue: when it came to growing their business, most ddn't know where to start and many reported a sense of overwhlem, particularly around the idea of sales.

 This was interesting, but also unexpected.
 After all, YouTube is full of free content on motivation, business, sales tactics, etc. Plus there are many free sales applications and Customer Relationship Management (CRM) tools available, sometimes for free.